schitresh/software_development/frameworks/rails/5_security/4_user_management.md

   - They crawl the web and put their spam into every form's field they can find
   - Negative captchas take advantage of that and include a honeypot field
   - This field is hidden from human users by css or javascript
-  - Though they won't suffice to protect agains targeted tailor-made bots
+  - Though they won't suffice to protect against targeted tailor-made bots

 ## Logging
 - By default, rails logs all requests being made to the webapp